AntonTkachev/ishop_backend/README.md

 ![Farmers Market Finder - Animated gif demo](img/login.gif)

-Like Admin you can add product, view all products and all register users.
+Like Admin you can add/delete product, view all products and all register users.